Mark Webber (actor)

 Mark Allen Webber (born July 19, 1980) is an American actor.
-He is known for his roles in the films Snow Day, Weapons, The Laramie Project, and Scott Pilgrim vs. the World.
+He is known for his roles in the films Snow Day (2000), The Laramie Project (2002), Weapons (2007), and as Stephen Stills in Scott Pilgrim vs. the World (2010) and Scott Pilgrim Takes Off (2023).

 Early life

 Webber was born in Minneapolis, Minnesota, where he spent the first nine years of his life.
 His mother, Cheri Lynn Honkala, is a noted advocate for the homeless in Philadelphia, and was the vice-presidential nominee of the Green Party in the 2012 presidential election.
+He is of Cheyenne descent through his maternal grandmother and of Finnish descent through his maternal grandfather.

 In 1989, he and his single mother moved to Philadelphia, where they spent time homeless, living in cars and abandoned buildings, and struggling to survive during the harsh winters.

 Career

 Webber began his acting career in 1998.
 He favors "offbeat independent productions and challenging roles that involve intense characterization."

 In March 2019, Webber was cast as Grey McConnell in the ABC crime drama series Stumptown which was written by Jason Richman.
 After the series was ordered, Webber was replaced and the role was recast with Jake Johnson.